mozilla/GSOC2020/APPLICATION-GUIDE.md

 hard, people with experience work hard too, so this argument does not hold a lot of water.

+* Bear in mind that project mentors at Mozilla are doing this work in addition to their usual full time jobs, and may not be able to respond to your inquiries immediately.
+At this time of year we get - to put it mildly - a lot of email, so the more clear and concise you can make your inquiries the easier they'll be to answer.

 * Finally, please double check that your application is *actually finished*.
 We've had a number of students with "FIXME" or "TODO" in their final applications, which we have to disqualify, however good the part that's already done looks.